Does Medicaid Cover Dental Care?

 How to find a Medicaid dentist in your state

-For adults, the most reliable path is to call your state Medicaid agency directly or use the member portal to search in-network dental providers by zip code.
+For adults, the most reliable path is to call your state Medicaid agency directly or use the member portal to search in-network dental providers by ZIP code.
 Medicaid managed care plans — which cover the majority of Medicaid enrollees — maintain their own provider directories, separate from the fee-for-service listing.
 Using the wrong directory can lead to surprises at checkout.

 Federally Qualified Health Centers (FQHCs) are a guaranteed access point regardless of state coverage tier.
 FQHCs receive federal grant funding to provide primary and preventive care, including dental, on a sliding-fee scale to anyone who shows up — Medicaid card or not.
-The Health Resources and Services Administration (HRSA) maintains a searchable FQHC locator at findahealthcenter.hrsa.gov.
+The Health Resources and Services Administration (HRSA) maintains a searchable FQHC locator.
 For adults in states with limited dental coverage, an FQHC is often the most practical option for routine care.

 Dental schools are worth knowing about.
 University dental programs across the country provide care at reduced cost under faculty supervision.
 Wait times can be longer than private practice, but the quality of care is generally high and costs are significantly lower than market rates — relevant for procedures Medicaid won't fund.